 The path rising up the other side of the valley towards Gardeners Farm is hard to spot, accessed through a gate next to a giant luxury thatched house behind forbidding fences.
 You pass the playing field of Coopersale Hall School, a private day school now occupying part of one of several rural estates in the area, Copped Hall.
 The present Coopersale Hall dates from the 1770s and has been a school since 1989.
 At the farm, the path meets the route via Ivy Chimneys.

 When I walked through in May 2015 there were issues with electrified rope obstructing the route here, with rights of way following vanished field boundaries clearly not working well alongside the current owner’s desire to subdivide the space as horse paddocks.
 According to the Ramblers’ local footpath secretary, a procedure was in progress to divert the path to the benefit of both the owner and walkers, which Ramblers volunteers then plan to waymark, so look out for new signing across the site, which should lead you across the paddock and down steps to the bottom of the motorway embankment.
+Update October 2018.
+I'm told by London City of Science (see comments below) that the signed diversion is now in place, and additionally avoids the steps.

 |Subway under M25 near Gardeners Farm, Epping|